chaconnewu/awesome-augmented/awesomes/awesome-linux.md

   <a href="http://fvwm.org/">
    FVWM
   </a>
-  - FVWM is an extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X  Window system
+  - FVWM is an extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X  Window system.
  </li>
  <li>
   <a href="http://i3wm.org/">